abnamro/repository-scanner/deployment/resc-helm-wizard/README.md

 <!-- ABOUT THE COMPONENT -->
 ## About the component
 The helm values wizard is an interactive CLI tool to generate the values yaml file which can be used for helm deployment of RESC.
-On successful run, this CLI produces custom-values.yaml file in resc_helm_wizard directory.
+On successful run, this CLI produces custom-values.yaml file in resc-helm-wizard directory.

 <!-- GETTING STARTED -->
 ## Getting started